codecat/scratch2/Readme.md

 # s2

 Scratch2 is a collection of minimal single-header libraries that implement base functionality.
-All header files can be included invidiually, the headers do not depend on each other.
+All header files can be included individually, the headers do not depend on each other.

 * Absolute core:
   * [`s2string.h`](#s2stringh)